Research Related to the Game of Amazons

 -

-champion, interesting UCT program with short playouts and strong classical evaluation
+UCT program with short playouts combined with a strong classical evaluation

 function.